 An algorithm is a specific set of clearly defined instructions aimed to carry out a task or process.
 And there are instances when a human trader isn’t able to handle enormous numbers of trading, and that’s when you need intervention of an intelligent algorithm.

-Algorithms have gained popularity in the trading landscape and many big clients demand it.
+Algorithms have gained popularity in the online trading landscape and many big clients demand it.
 These mathematical algorithms analyse every quote and trade in the stock market, identify liquidity opportunities, and turn the information into intelligent trading decisions.
 Algorithmic trading, or computer-directed trading, cuts down transaction costs, and allows investment managers to take control of their own trading processes.
 Algorithm innovation continues to offer returns for firms with the scale to absorb the costs and to reap the benefits.

 Algorithmic trading (automated trading, black-box trading, or simply algo-trading) is the process of using computers programmed to follow a defined set of instructions for placing a trade in order to generate profits at a speed and frequency that is impossible for a human trader.
 Any strategy for algorithmic trading requires an identified opportunity, which is profitable in terms of improved earnings or cost reduction.
 The algorithmic trading strategies follow defined sets of rules, and are based on timing, price, quantity or any mathematical model.
 Apart from profit opportunities for the trader, algorithmic-trading makes markets more liquid and makes trading more systematic by ruling out emotional human impacts on trading activities.

 Suppose a trader follows these simple trade criteria: